Will-Banksy/AntiverseMod/README.md

 - [ ] Nuclear processing facility (from advanced circuitry + titanium/adamantite + reinforced glass + superstrong magnets)
 - [ ] Uranium (from uranium ore which spawns at world gen minable with a picksaw.
 Radioactive in tile form and item form, as well as when in inventory.
 Need boron or depleted uranium equipment to shield from it)
-- [ ] Nuclear waste (appears like a barrel; From processing uranium in a nuclear processing facility)
+- [ ] Nuclear waste (radioactive; appears like a barrel and can be placed; From processing uranium in a nuclear processing facility)
 - [ ] Depleted uranium (alongside other hardmode metals, extracted from nuclear waste using a chlorophyte extractinator)
 - [ ] Depleted uranium armour set with headpiece for each class.
 Protects from radiation
 - [ ] Uranium + depleted uranium weaponry (radioactivity oriented?): bullets & arrows, gamma fusillade-like spellbook, etc.